marcua/ayb/README.md

 Rows: 0

-# If you don't pass a query, an interactive query session begins
+# If you don't pass a query to the query command, ayb launches an interactive query session
 $ ayb client query marcua/test.sqlite
 Launching an interactive session for marcua/test.sqlite marcua/test.sqlite> INSERT INTO favorite_databases (name, score) VALUES ("PostgreSQL", 10);